anujg0028/Blogging_Website/README.md

 # Blogging_Website
-Spring based application used for posting blog and each blog can also have different comments
+It is a Spring-based application, used for posting different category blogs post and each blog can have various comments on it by other users.

+I have used role base authorization so only the admin can remove any category and post.
+For security, I have used Spring Security and JWT token

+I have also implemented Swagger API for documenting the APIs